Time to Plan for the H-1B Cap

 F-1 Status Employees

 Because your company may have hired F-1 graduates without utilizing ILG’s service, we may not know of some or all of your F-1 hires.
 Therefore, be sure to list F-1 employees in your email to your ILG attorney or paralegal.
 We need their names and email IDs to initiate their H-1B case.

-In light of the likely rescission of H-4 EADs, employers should file H-1B change of status petitions for essential H-4 employees.
-Also, employers should consider filing H-1B for employees in L-1, TN and other types of nonimmigrant status.
+Finally, in light of the likely rescission of H-4 EADs, employers should file H-1B change of status petitions for essential H-4 employees.